 His writings have appeared in the New York Times, The Atlantic, Wilson Quarterly, Bloomberg, CNBC, and other newspapers, journals, and blogs, as well as essay collections.
-He is the founding editor of the Columbia Studies in the History of U.S. Capitalism book series from Columbia University Press.
+He teaches the MOOC American Capitalism: A Historythrough EdX and is the founding editor of the Columbia Studies in the History of U.S. Capitalism book series from Columbia University Press.

 He is currently an assistant professor in the Labor Relations, Law, and History department at the ILR school of Cornell University.